Ipstenu/varnish-http-purge/readme.txt

 = How can I tell everything's working? =

-This can be difficult, since it's a silent plugin.
-That is you turn it on and walk away.
-The easiest way to tell would be view a page as a non-logged-in user.
-I recommend a private browsing window.
-Then, as a logged in user in another window, edit an existing post (make a small change).
-Refresh the view in your private window.
-If the change is there, then everything's working!
+From your WordPress Dashboard, go to Tools -> Varnish Status.
+There a page will auto-scan your main plugin page and report back any issues found.
+This includes any known problematic plugins.

 = Does every WordPress plugin and theme work with Varnish? =

 No. Some of them have behavior that causes Varnish not to cache.
-While debugging that is outside the scope of this plugin, there is an "Is Varnish Working?" tool (see WP Admin -> Tools -> Varnish Status) that tries to detect most of the common issues and direct you to resolutions.
+While I can't debug that for you, there is an "Is Varnish Working?" tool (see WP Admin -> Tools -> Varnish Status) that tries to detect most of the common issues and direct you to resolutions.

 = How can I debug my site? =

-From your WordPress Dashboard, go to Tools -> Varnish Status.
-There a page will auto-scan your main plugin page and report back any issues found.
-This includes any known problematic plugins.
+Use the Varnish Status page.
+It'll try and help you figure out what's wrong.

+= Will you fix my site if there's a conflict with a theme or plugin? =

+I wish I could.
+I don't have that much free time.
+What I can do is try and point you to how you can fix it yourself.
+Bear in mind, that may mean you have to decide if using a specific plugin or theme is worth an imperfect cache.

 = What version of Varnish is supported? =

 This was built and tested on Varnish 3.x.
 While it is reported to work on 2.x and 4.x, it is only supported on v3 at this time.

-= Why doesn't every page flush when I make a new post? =
+= Why doesn't every page cache get deleted when I make a new post? =

-The only pages that should purge are the post's page, the front page, categories, and tags.
+The only cache pages that should be deleted are the post's page, the front page, categories, and tags.
 The reason why is a little philosophical.

-When building out this plugin, there were a couple pathways on how best to handle purging caches and they boiled down to two: Decisions (the plugin purges what it purges when it purges) and Options (you decide what to purge, when and why).
-It's entirely possible to make this plugin purge everything, every time a 'trigger' happens, have it purge some things, or have it be so you can pick that purges.
+When building out this plugin, there were a couple pathways on how best to handle purging caches and they boiled down to two: Decisions (the plugin deletes what it deletes when it deems it appropriate) and Options (you decide what to delete, when and why).
+It's entirely possible to make this plugin delete everything in a cache, every time a 'trigger' happens, have it only delete prt of the cache, or have it be so you can pick what gets deleted.

-In the interests of design, we decided that the KISS principle was key.
-Since you can configure your Varnish to always purge all pages recursively (i.e. purging http://example.com/ would purge all pages below it), if that's a requirement, you can set it yourself.
-There are also other Varnish plugins that allow for more granular control (including W3 Total Cache), however this plugin will not be gaining a whole bunch of options to handle that.
+It was decided that the KISS principle was key.
+Since you can configure Varnish itself to always delete all pages recursively (i.e. purging `http://example.com/` would purge all pages below it), I felt it prudent to allow you to make that choice yourself in Varnish, not the plugin.
+There are also other plugins that allow for more granular control of Varnish and deleting caches (including W3 Total Cache).

+In the interest of simplicity, this plugin will not be gaining a whole bunch of options to handle that.

-= Why doesn't my cache purge when I edit my theme? =
+= Why doesn't my cache get deleted when I edit my theme? =

-Because the plugin only purges your <em>content</em> when you edit it.
-That means if you edit a page/post, or someone leaves a comment, it'll change.
-Otherwise, you have to purge the whole cache.
-The plugin will do this for you if you activate a new theme, but not when you edit your current theme's files.
+Because the plugin only deletes caches of your <em>content</em> when you edit it.
+That means if you edit a page/post, or someone leaves a comment, it'll delete the impacted cached content.
+Otherwise, you have to delete the whole cache.
+The plugin will do this for you if you activate a new theme, but not when you edit your current theme's files, and not when you use customizer to change your widgets etc.

-If you use Jetpack's CSS editor, it will purge the whole cache for your site on save.
+However...
+If you use the CSS editor in customizer, it will empty the whole cache for your site on publish.

-= How do I manually purge the whole cache? =
+= How do I manually delete the whole cache? =

-Click the 'Purge Varnish Cache' button on the "Right Now" Dashboard (see the screenshot if you can't find it).
+Click the 'Empty Varnish Cache' button on the "Right Now" Dashboard (see the screenshot if you can't find it).

-There's also a "Purge Varnish" button on the admin toolbar.
+There's also an "Empty Cache" button on the admin toolbar.

 = I don't see a button! =

-If you're on a Multisite Network and you're on the primary site in the network, only the <em>network</em> admins can purge that site
+If you're on a Multisite Network and you're on the primary site in the network, only the <em>network</em> admins can empty the cache for that site

-On a subfolder network if you flush the site at `example.com`, then everything under that (like `example.com/site1` and `example.com/siten` and everything else) would also get flushed.
-That means that a purge on the main site purges the entire network.
+On a subfolder network if you empty the cache for `example.com`, then everything under that (like `example.com/site1` and `example.com/site99` and everything in between) would also get flushed.
+That means that deleting the cache on the main site deletes the cache for the entire network.
+Which would really suck.

-In order to mitigate the destructive nature of that power, only the network admins can purge everything on the main site of a subfolder network.
+In order to mitigate the destructive nature of that power, only the network admins can empty the cache of the main site of a subfolder network.

 = Why is nothing caching when I use PageSpeed? =

 PageSpeed likes to put in Caching headers to say <em>not</em> to cache.
-To fix this, you need to put this in your .htaccess section for PageSpeed: `ModPagespeedModifyCachingHeaders off`
+To fix this, you need to put this in your `.htaccess` section for PageSpeed: `ModPagespeedModifyCachingHeaders off`

 If you're using nginx, it's `pagespeed ModifyCachingHeaders off;`